 It comes from a type of grass (Triticum) that is grown in countless varieties worldwide.

-Bread wheat, or common wheat, is the most common species.
-Several other closely related species include durum, spelt, emmer, einkorn, and Khorasan wheat.
+Bread wheat, or common wheat, is the primary species.
+Other closely related species include durum, spelt, emmer, einkorn, and Khorasan wheat.

-White and whole wheat flour are key ingredients in baked goods, such as bread.
+White and whole-wheat flour are key ingredients in baked goods like bread.
 Other wheat-based foods include pasta, noodles, semolina, bulgur, and couscous.